giliard1984/plan-technical-task/README.md

 * Typescript
 * Antd (https://ant.design/components/overview)
 * Custom Hook to fetch data (useFetch), which is leveraging the generics typescript concept to accept and ensure its types
-* Custom Hooke to debounce some actions, such as filtering the list and/or start playing the video
+* Custom Hook to debounce some actions, such as filtering the list and/or start playing the video
 * ContextAPI is here to help us abstract and reuse some states across the application where necessary
 * Making use of the Outlet (react-router-dom), so the component can be wrapper in a layout (Basically, a High-Order component, where a function takes a component and returns a new component).
 * JSON Server mocking RestFul API, so we can make calls to the endpoints (https://www.npmjs.com/package/json-server).
 It allows, developers to mock data and make calls to the endpoints as they were reaching the backend.